arcosx/dotfiles/development-env/README.md

 # Setting up my development environment

-Environment configuration in the absence of a healthy network environment.
+Environment configuration in [**the absence of a healthy network**](https://en.wikipedia.org/wiki/Great_Firewall) environment.

+Of course it also applies to a good network environment

 In fact, I do not need to eat this shit.